bsantanad/hugo-blog/content/posts/2021-04-29-ownership-rust.md

 ```

 _Okay, so now we know when does rust frees the memory of a variable.
 Then what
-does ownership has to do with it?_ Let's see an example:
+does ownership have to do with it?_ Let's see an example:

 ```rust
 fn main(){